A complete Guide to Fire Alarms for the Deaf

 The deaf fire alarm unit is a vibrating pillow alarm for use in hotels.
 This battery-operated device is acoustically operated and can be set to sound at any time during the day or night when a fire has been detected.

-It is the ideal product for use in hotels because it can be issued to a person at check-in and used in any room within the hotel, as long as the fire alarm system audibility meets appropriate standards.
+It is the ideal product for use in hotels because it can be issued to a person at check-in and used in any room within the hotel.
+This is on the assumption the fire alarm systems audibility meets appropriate standards.

 Regulations: The deaf fire alarm is designed according to BS 5446-3 specification meaning this device is incredibly trusted.